commons-app/commons-app-documentation/android/Students.md

         - These exact words: "Review by student"
         - Post the two videos (before merging the pull request showing the issue, after merging the pull request)
         - Say whether the issue was solved after merging the pull request or not.
-3. Fix 1 bug.
+3. Fix 1 bug by following the instructions at the "Developers" section [here](https://github.com/commons-app/commons-app-documentation/blob/master/android/Volunteers-welcome!.md#developers).
-4. Write and submit a proposal.
+4. Write and submit a proposal on Phabricator.
 Please note that it must contain a link to your review and your bug fix.
+Example proposal from last year: https://phabricator.wikimedia.org/T248341
 5. Post to [the mailing list](commons-app-android@googlegroups.com) asking for early feedback about your proposal.
-4. (Optionally, you can fix more bugs)
+6. (Optionally, you can fix more bugs)
-5. (Optionally, after 5 bugfixes, you can also work on enhancements)
+7. (Optionally, after 5 bugfixes, you can also work on enhancements)

-Once you have fixed 1 bug, please apply by creating a proposal on Phabricator.
-Example proposals from previous years:

-- TODO

 # Proposal ideas